huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

 We decided to add more public methods to the front end (external API) to match every basic command "Turtle Command" at this [link](https://www2.cs.duke.edu/courses/spring19/compsci308/assign/03_slogo/commands.php).
 See java API code below.

 ### User Interface
 - The user interface will contain a text box on the right panel that will allow the user to type in commands.
 Furthermore, there will be a buttons to select the language of the commands, color of the pen, and background color.
 Invalid commands will cause the text box to be highlighted in red.
 Past commands and environment vairables will be displayed above the text box.
-Finally, the larger left panel will display the turtle in its habitat.
+Finally, the larger left panel will display the turtleView in its habitat.
 Errors will be reported to the user in JavaFX Alert boxes.

 ![](https://i.imgur.com/0inBEvm.jpg)